rjoleary/cs444-joos-compiler/README.md

 through backtracking, it returns a scanning error.

-The scanner also returns a scanning error if non-ascii characters are present or if it detects an invalid token (e.g illegal keyword).
+The scanner also returns a scanning error if non-ascii characters are present or if it detects an invalid token (e.g illegal keyword/operator).
+Some of the error detection is done after the program is scanned.

 ### Stage 2: Parser